Do you know Parsley starts to produce flowers as a tale-tell sign saying the end of the life cycle is near?

 - Keep the dried seeds in a cool, dark, and dry place.

-While storing the seeds, ensure the paper bag or ziploc bag is completely dry to avoid mold formation.
+While storing the seeds, ensure the paper or Ziploc bag is completely dry to avoid mold formation.

 Moreover, you can label the bag with the name and harvesting date so you won’t confuse later in the future.